 If a valid Last Will and Testament has been provided to the court, the will be reviewed, the contents of the Testamentary Will made known, and to provide a specific period of time to allow family members or relevant parties contest the will.
 Florida Law typically provides 90 days after the Notice of Administration has been provided by the Personal Representative, or 20 days in the event that Formal Notice of the probate proceeding is received before the will has been admitted to probate.

-As a law firm providing experienced Probate Attorney – Lawyer legal services, assisting Kissimmee, St. Cloud, and Osceola County Florida area residents with Probate and Estate Planning legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
-Contact Kathy D. Sheive Attorney at Law by calling 407-624-5993 or by using our online submission form.
+As a law firm providing experienced Probate Attorney – Lawyer legal services, assisting Kissimmee, St. Cloud, Osceola and Polk County, St. Cloud, and Osceola County Florida area residents with Probate and Estate Planning legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
+Contact Kathy D. Sheive Attorney at Law by calling 407-944-4010 or by using our online submission form.

 If debt is owed by the decedent, this may also be the best time to negotiate a reduced and reasonable settlement amount for the debt that is owed, or to formally dispute debt claims against the estate.